EmbraceLtd/Waterlily/README.md

 This will affect how items and locations are configured, and add config settings for commands and actions.
 This is done in a separate local branch, which has not yet been pushed.

-This will bring a new config format (Waterlily 2) which will break compatibility with the old format (Waterlily 1).
+This will bring a new config format (Waterlily 2) which will break compatibility with the current format (Waterlily 1).